aobanor/revision-control-log/README.md

-# revision Control Log
+# Revision Control Log

 An Excel workbook for tracking all document revisions across a project, including a detailed change history log.

 ## Sheets Included
-- Revision Log - tracks current revision of every document
+- Revision Log - tracks current revision of every document, provides a clear structured record of every revision made to every document on a project.
-- Change History - records every individual change made, who made it, when and why
+- Change History - records every individual change made, who made it, when and why.

 ## Industry
 Engineering / Construction / Oil & Gas